RobertBonagura/CS416-OS-Design/notes/lec05.md

 ## Multiprocessor Scheduling
 Adding more CPU's does not make that single application run faster.
+* What it does allow for is the ability to run more processes and threads simultaneously.
-* Instead, it makes sense to reqrite applications to be written using threads.
+* This means it makes sense to rewrite applications to be written using threads.

 ### Single CPU with cache
 #### Cache Coherence